RoboJackets/firmware-training/README.md

 ## Training Schedule 2022

-* Location: Skiles, (room still tba)
+* Location: Skiles
-* Time: 7:00pm - 9:00pm on Mondays and Wednesdays
+* Time: 6:30pm - 8:00pm on Mondays and Wednesdays
 * Bring: Your computer

 Here is a breakdown of what firmware training is week-to-week: